TheObserverofOne/100-days-of-code/log.md

 ### Day 4: Jan 5th, 2018

-**Today's Progress**: Took a break from both courses, focused on CS:50 - the basics.
+**Today's Progress**: Took a break from both courses, focused on CS:50 - the basics, began side project.

 **Thoughts** Before delving into JS, I figured it would would be best to get a refresher on computer science.
 Got two videos in, enjoyed it immensely.